Caché (film): Plot

 Following the clues in the tape, Georges locates the apartment off Avenue Lénine in Romainville, where Majid lives.
 Majid denies knowledge of the tapes or drawing, but the suspicious Georges threatens him.
-A hidden camera recorded the conversation with Majid, who breaks down crying after Georges leaves, and tapes of the encounter are sent to Anne and Georges's employer.
+A hidden camera recorded the conversation with Majid, who breaks down crying after Georges leaves, and tapes of the encounter are sent to Anne and Georges' employer.

 Georges explains to Anne that he was six when he learned of his parents' plan to adopt Majid.
 Disliking the plan, he told lies about Majid, who was sent away.
 When Pierrot disappears, the Laurents frantically contact the police, who check Majid's apartment and arrest Majid and Majid's son, though they deny involvement in kidnapping.
 Pierrot returns to his family, having spent time with friends, and hints to Anne that he thinks she is too close to Pierre, a family friend.

-Majid calls Georges and asks him to come back to the apartment.
-When Georges arrives, Majid denies having sent the tapes, says he wanted Georges present, and kills himself by slashing his throat.
+Majid calls Georges and asks him to return to the apartment.
+When Georges arrives, Majid denies having sent the tapes, says he wanted Georges present, and kills himself by slitting his throat.
 Georges confesses to Anne that as a boy, he had claimed Majid was coughing up blood and convinced Majid to kill the family's rooster, falsely claiming his father wanted him to.
-The police confirm the cause of death as suicide, but Majid's son appears at Georges's workplace to confront him.
+The police confirm the cause of death as suicide, but Majid's son appears at Georges' workplace to confront him.
 Believing the son is responsible for the tapes, Georges threatens him to cease surveillance, but the son replies he was not involved with the tapes and wanted to know how Georges felt about being responsible for a death.
 Later, Majid's son converses with Pierrot after school.